RubyGB/van-go/README.md

 A library of image manipulation tools usable from a CLI interface, written in go.

 ## Installation
-Ensure you have the latest version of Go installed.
+Ensure you have the latest version of Go installed (1.18+).
 Clone this repo, navigate to it and run `go build -o van.exe` to compile an executable.

 In a future version I'm likely to set up installation with a package manager, negating the requirement to have Go installed locally.